Monthly Archive for January, 2008

 Passengers on international flights to and from Australia are only allowed to carry a small amount of liquids (including aerosols and gels) in their carry-on baggage.
 You can find out more information at the Department of Infrastructure, Transport, Regional Development and Local Government website.
 Similar restrictions apply to flights in an increasing number of countries.
 Contact your airline for further information.

-If you have concerns about the safety standards of a particular airline or aircraft, we recommend you research the airline or aircraft through organisations such as Australia’s Civil Aviation Safety Authority and the International Civil Aviation Organisation (ICAO).
+If you have concerns about the safety standards of a particular airline or aircraft, we recommend you research the airline or aircraft through organisations such as Australia’s Civil Aviation Safety Authority Pristiq price with insurance and the International Civil Aviation Organisation (ICAO).
 The Department of Infrastructure, Transport, Regional Development and Local Government has published fact sheets on security for air travellers.
 When staff at Australia’s overseas missions are advised not to use particular airlines due to safety concerns this will be included in travel advice.

 The European Union (EU) has published a list of airlines that are subject to operating bans or restrictions within the EU.
 The United States Federal Aviation Administration (FAA) through its foreign assessment program focuses on a country’s ability, not the individual airline, to adhere to international standards and recommended practices for aircraft operations and maintenance established by ICAO.